Marcin-Ramotowski/Archicad-API-Scripts/README.md

       Zones numbering - It numbers the zones by assigning them an id based on their location.
       Zone allocation - It assigns objects to the zones within which they are located based on data from the project and the exported IFC file.
       IDs assignment - It assigns unique ids for objects according to Archicad's default ID allocation rules.
 Moreover to objects with the same dimensions assign the id of the first of these twin elements.
 Great for cleaning up the mess of item IDs.
-      Room report - It collects data on the zone representing the room in question and inserts it into the indicated file at the indicated locations.
       Shared Id for walls - It assigns the same id for these walls which have the same construction composite.
     I also created a separate package of functions used in the indicated scripts, especially for the most extensive Zone Allocation script.
 It can be found in the location: "Ustawiające właściwości\Pakiet"